-Location of Alwaye Palace:
+Location of Alwaye's Palace:

-Information about Alwaye Palace:
+About Alwaye Palace:

 Arakkal Palace & Kannur Fort

-Location of Arakkal Palace & Kannur Fort:
+Location of Arakkal Palace and Kannur Fort:

-Information about Arakkal Palace & Kannur Fort:
+About Arakkal Palace & Kannur Fort:

-Bolghatty Palace is situated in the picturesque Bolgatty island in Kochi, Kerala.
-This ancient palace was built by the Dutch traders in 1744AD.
+Bolgatty Palace is situated on the picturesque Bolgatty Island in Kochi, Kerala.
+The Dutch traders built this ancient palace in 1744 AD.
 At that time, this building was the Dutch Governor's palace.
-Much later, in the year of 1909, this palace was leased to the British.
-During the British rule, many British Governors used this palace as their home.
+Much later, in 1909, this palace was leased to the British.
+During British rule, many British governors used this palace as their home.

-Accommodation at Bolghatty Palace, Kochi:
+Accommodation at Bolgatty Palace, Kochi:

-Dining at Bolghatty Palace, Kochi:
+Dining at Bolgatty Palace, Kochi:

-Other facilities at Bolghatty Palace, Kochi:
+Other facilities at Bolgatty Palace, Kochi:

 Cheraman Juma Masjid - Kodungallur

-People visiting this monument from far and near places can find glimpses of Hindu tradition inside the mosque.
-Use of brass oil lamps, the rosewood pulpit with carvings on it from where Friday's Juma prayers are recited are some of the attractions for those who marvel at the intricate details.
-Cheraman Juma Masjid at Kodungallur has a white marble block.
-Legend goes that it had been brought from Mecca.
+This mosque resembles Hindu temples as it was constructed using traditional architectural styles of the Hindus.
+The Cheraman Juma Masjid is the first mosque in India where Juma prayers began.
+The use of brass oil lamps and the rosewood pulpit with carvings on it from where Friday's Juma prayers are recited are some of the attractions for those who marvel at the intricate details.
+The Cheraman Juma Masjid at Kodungallur has a white marble block.
+The legend goes that it was brought from Mecca.

-Cheraman Juma Masjid at Kodungallur has a unique appeal as its architecture is a blend of traditional art and architecture of Kerala and Arab region.
-Apart from the magnificent brass oil lamp, delicately crafted woodwork in the pulpit, visitors will also find an old ceremonial pond close to the mosque which is still standing intact.
-People believe that two ancient tombs in this mosque belong to Habib Bin Malik(son of Malik Bin Dinar) and his wife Khumarriah.
+It has a unique appeal as its architecture blends the traditional art and architecture of Kerala and the Arab region.
+Apart from the magnificent brass oil lamp and delicately crafted woodwork in the pulpit, visitors will also find an old ceremonial pond close to the mosque, which is still intact.
+People believe that two ancient tombs in this mosque belong to Habib Bin Malik(son of Malik Bin Dinar) and his wife, Khumarriah.

 Location of Koyikkal Palace:

-Information about Koyikkal Palace:
+About Koyikkal Palace:

-One of the finest and rarest examples of a typical Keralite style of architecture, the Krishnapuram Palace is a protected monument under the archeological department.
-Though much about the origin and age of the Krishnapuram Palace is not known, but it was once the grand residential palace of the Kayamkulam rulers.
+One of the finest and rarest examples of the typical Keralite style of architecture, the Krishnapuram Palace is a protected monument under the archeological department.
+Though much about the origin and age of the Krishnapuram Palace is not known, it was once the grand residential palace of the Kayamkulam rulers.

 Location of Krishnapuram Palace:

-Information about Krishnapuram Palace:
+About Krishnapuram Palace:

-The Mattancherry Palace was built by the Portuguese in 1555 AD as a gift for the Raja of Kochi, Veera Kerala Varma.
-It is also referred to as the Dutch Palace because of the reconstruction and renovation carried out by the Dutch after 1663.
+The Portuguese built the Mattancherry Palace in 1555 AD as a gift for the Raja of Kochi, Veera Kerala Varma.
+It is also referred to as the "Dutch Palace" because of the Dutch who reconstructed and renovated it after 1663.
 The Mattancherry Palace today is a portrait gallery that displays portraits of the Kochi Rajas and many impressive murals depicting mythological stories in India.

 Location of Mattancherry Palace:

-The Mattancherry Palace is located on palace Road, about 10 km from Ernakulam city in Kochi, Kerala.
+The Mattancherry Palace is located on Palace Road, about 10 km from Ernakulam city in Kochi, Kerala.
 Regular bus and boat services take you from Ernakulam to Mattancherry.
-The boat leaves for Mattancherry from the Main Boat Jetty near Subhash Park in Ernakulam.
+The boat leaves for Mattancherry from the main boat jetty near Subhash Park in Ernakulam.

-Information about Mattancherry Palace:
+About Mattancherry Palace: